Ellen Marx (human rights activist): Escape to Argentina

 In Buenos Aires Ellen Pinkus worked, initially, as a nanny in the Recoleta quarter.
 Responsibilies include attempting to teach the English language to her employers' two-year-old infant.
 After five months her (Catholic) employers visited a relative who was a novice nun, and who pointed out that the new nanny was Jewish, so she was dismissed.
 There followed another job with a French family with whom duties included looking after the five children, cleaning the house, and preparing meals appropriate to her employers' "exquisite French palettes".
 That was followed by work as an assistant in a care-home founded by a Jewish doctor.
 The hours were shorter, but she was still only 18 and there were some unanticipated challenges, including teaching reading to someone with Down syndrome and looking after an elderly lady with cancer.

-Later in 1940 she accepted a position as a Kindergarten assistant at a children's home operated by the "Asociación Filantropia Isrealita" (AFI), founded by a long-established Jewish merchant family in Buenos Aires in anticipation of the flow of Jewish refugees from Europe.
+Later in 1940 she accepted a position as a Kindergarten assistant at a children's home operated by the "Asociación Filantropia Israelita" (AFI), founded by a long-established Jewish merchant family in Buenos Aires in anticipation of the flow of Jewish refugees from Europe.